ORGANIZATION AND PROGRAM PROFILE

 We are looking for candidates with public sector and management experience to oversee the implementation of the government and stakeholder workstream, reporting directly to the Program Manager.

 Background should include:

-- Minimum 3 years of work experience, with a mix of public and private sector
+- Minimum 5 years of work experience, with a strong mix of both institutional as well as private sector

 - Minimum a Bachelor Education in Political Science, Public Policy, Development and/or relevant fields

 - Professional fluency in Bahasa and English (both written and oral).
 Fluency in Balinese and/or Javanese is a plus

 - Preferred experience managing teams for complex implementation projects with various stakeholders